johncattrall/intelligent-application-update-management-system/README.md

 - Check CloudWatch Logs for the Lambda function to diagnose any issues
 - Ensure that the provided Log Group exists and contains the expected log patterns
-- Verify that AWS Bedrock is enabled and accessible in your account
+- Verify that Amazon Bedrock is enabled and accessible in your account

 ## Contributing

-We welcome contributions to improve the Intelligent Application Update Management System.
+I welcome contributions to improve the Intelligent Application Update Management System.
 Please submit pull requests or open issues to suggest enhancements or report bugs.

 ## License